OPFS scenario planning to prepare for moving out of COVID-19 lockdown

 - Funders un-restricting previous grants so grantees can be agile and address community needs.

 - Digital service delivery will expand.
-For example, developing virtual events on Facebook with the potential to increase nos using face to face group sessions with 12 parents to reaching hundreds on Facebook live broadcasts and increasing followers on the platform.
+For example, developing virtual events on Facebook with the potential to increase numbers using face to face group sessions with 12 parents to reaching hundreds on Facebook live broadcasts and increasing followers on the platform.
 However, when it becomes safe, face to face services will still be a central and crucial part of the ‘new normal’.
 We will not innovate for its own sake but will build on what we know works with single parents because they tell us.

-- There is a strong possibility of large scale unemployment.
+- There is a strong possibility of large-scale unemployment.
 Family support can, and does, keep families from falling into mental health issues.
 This is key area where OPFS has skilled staff with the required expertise.

 Many single parents find themselves in debt to pay for necessities like food, clothing and housing because their income, often from low wages, doesn’t meet their basic living costs.
 COVID-19 and lock-down has intensified this situation, as single parents face increased living costs and further cuts to their income.

 Single parents in paid work, are often in the low paid jobs which are furloughed and so they have lost 20% of their income.
 At the same time, they have had to cover the costs of having children at home who are not attending school (food, energy costs, home-schooling resources).
 As well as this, some single parents are receiving reduced or no child maintenance payments from the non-resident parent because they have lost their job, or they are on a reduced 80% wage.
-Moreover, the Child Maintenance Service (CMS) is running a reduced service which means it won’t be chasing non-payment or taking enforcement action.
+Moreover, the Child Maintenance Service is running a reduced service which means it won’t be chasing non-payment or taking enforcement action.
 Taking this context into account, what are the challenges facing single parents as we emerge from lockdown?

-Key Challenges for Single Parents over next 12 mths
+Key Challenges for Single Parents

 - Higher unemployment when employers are asked to contribute to furlough pay in August.

-- The ending of measures put in place to alleviate lock-down i.e. Court action for housing arrears suspended – no indication that these measures will be extended.
+- The ending of measures put in place to alleviate lock-down i.e. court action for housing arrears suspended – no indication that these measures will be extended.

 - Quarterly fuel bills coming in much higher due to lock-down and existing grant opportunities drying up.